Transition to school

-Transitions can be a difficult time for children with Special Educational Needs and/or Disabilities, moving up into a different room in nursery or moving to school needs to be carefully planned for and managed to support the child’s individual needs.
+Transitions can be a difficult time for children, moving up into a different room in nursery or moving to school needs to be carefully planned for and managed to support the child’s individual needs.

 From mid April, the parents of pre-school children will have learned which primary school has been allocated to their child for the following September.

-This means that you can, and should, then start to put together a plan to make that transition as smooth as possible for all children, but particularly for any child with identified SEND.
+This means that you can, and should, then start to put together a plan to make that transition to school as smooth as possible.

 - Consider the Transition Timeline Document and plan for the things that need to be done.

-- Talk with the child’s parents about their new school and begin to draft up a plan of the ways in which transition will be supported.
-A template for this with ideas to help you can be found here.
+- Talk with parents about their new schools and plan ways in which transition will be supported.
+A template of the timeline for parents can be found here.

-- Complete the Transition Information Form and share this with the receiving mainstream school.
-If the child receives Early Years Inclusion Fund, you must also send it to the Start Well SEND inbox at email@example.com by that date.
+- Complete the Transition Information Form and share this with the receiving school.

 - Access any training and support offered around transitioning to school.